06 Feb How You Can Improve Your Balance And Age Beautifully

 According to Osteoporosis Canada, people should be including balance work as well as postural exercises daily.
 Strength training and cardiovascular exercises are recommended but less regularly.
 They suggest 2-3 days/week for light weight training and 150 minutes/week of moderate aerobic exercises.

-The most important piece (to ensure you are getting better by the decade!) is balance and postural work.
+Ultimately, the most important piece (to ensure you are getting better by the decade!) is balance and postural work.
 Balance and posture exercises are the foundation to any properly designed Pilates class tailored to adults over 40.
 This is a key reason why I see so many people in my Pilates classes as the movement feels good as they age.

 Working on balance is like training a muscle.
 If you want to improve it, you have to work on it regularly.
 Our bodies can do amazing things when we move them in the right way.